tmatthewsjr97/Portfolio-Projects/README.md

 ### South Side of Chicago Foraging Project
   I did this project for fun and gathered the data from a site called FallingFruit.org.
 I've identified several sources of herbs, nuts, and fruits that can be foraged in Chicago's south side neighborhoods and leave the longitude and latitude for anyone looking to find each source of nutrients.
 The link to this project is available <a href = "https://public.tableau.com/app/profile/timothy.matthews.jr/viz/SouthSideChicagoForagingData/Accessibility"> here</a>.

+### Hospital Satisfaction Dashboard
+  In this dashboard I show how satisfied patients were with over 3000 hospitals across the United States based on the standardized "Hospital Consumer Assessment of Healthcare Providers and Systems" (HCAHPS) survey.
+This survey is considered the first nationally standardized and publicly reported exploration on patient satisfaction.
+In this interactive dashboard you are able to filter by small(>100 beds), medium (100-500 beds), and large (>500 beds) hospitals to see how they stack against each other while also viewing the response rate and sample size of each hospital involved.
+Check it out <a href = "https://public.tableau.com/app/profile/timothy.matthews.jr/viz/IllinoisHospitalSatisfactoryDashboard/HCAHPSDASHBOARD"> here</a>.